 The Common Core State Standards (CCSS) are part of a third wave of school reform in the United States.
-With accompanying tests, these standards combine calls for increased academic rigor, beginning in the 1980s, with more recent efforts to hold schools, teachers, and students accountable for learning outcomes in publically funded schools.
-Origins of CCSS can be traced to the 1996 Educational Summit where the National Governors Association (NGA), philanthropic foundations, and business leaders founded Achieve to broker rigorous state standards.
-In 2009 Achieve became the project manager for the construction of CCSS.
-In 2010 implementation began with incentives from the Obama administration and funding from the Gates Foundation.
+With accompanying tests, these standards combine calls for increased academic rigor, beginning in the 1980s, with more recent efforts to hold schools, teachers, and students accountable for learning outcomes in publicly funded schools.
+Origins of CCSS can be traced to the 1996 National Education Summit where the National Governors Association (NGA), philanthropic foundations, and business leaders founded Achieve to broker rigorous high school graduation requirements.
+In 2009, Achieve became the project manager for the construction of CCSS.
+In 2010, implementation began with incentives from the Obama administration and funding from the Gates Foundation.

-CCSS advocates choose among a variety of rationales: faltering American economic competitiveness, wide variability among state standards and educational outcomes, highly mobile student populations, and a growing income achievement gap.
-Critics cite federal intrusion in states’ rights, a lack of an evidentiary base, an autocratic process of CCSS production, and a misframing of problems facing public schools.
-With the reauthorization of the Elementary and Secondary Education Act as the Every Student Succeeds Act (2015), federal advocacy of CCSS ended officially.
+Advocates choose among a variety of rationales: faltering American economic competitiveness, wide variability among state standards and educational outcomes, highly mobile student populations, and/or a growing income achievement gap.
+Critics cite federal intrusion in states’ rights, a lack of an evidentiary base, an autocratic process of CCSS production, and/or a mis-framing of problems facing public schools.
+With the reauthorization of the Elementary and Secondary Education Act (ESEA) as the Every Student Succeeds Act of 2015, federal advocacy of CCSS ended officially.

 The European Commission launched a renewed agenda for adult learning with the objective of ensuring access to high-quality educational opportunities to adult learners for the promotion of their personal and professional development.
 Thus, European researchers in this field are paying attention to lifelong learning actions in order to address this challenge.
 Studies in this area are exploring how adult education can strengthen adults’ skills, in particular those required in the current knowledge society (information and communication technologies, problem solving, foreign languages, etc.).
 Simultaneously, some investigations focus in depth on the role that adult education can play in overcoming social exclusion for the most underserved groups.
 This paper describes the contributions of these investigations as well as the steps carried out by programs and theories that have contributed the most to adult learning.
 Lastly, future developments and challenges on this field are explained.